 I wake up thankful every day!
 It still needs so much work to bring it up to date and the exterior is not pretty (yet!), but these woods and trails on these 15 acres, the pasture we are building out front for the horses, and all of the beautiful nature and peace and SPACE we have now to move around- it definitely has my heart.

 How to Create Your Perfect Master Bath Retreat

 Before, I shared the master bedroom remodel– you can read about it here.
 Today I want to share with you our elegant master bath remodel.
 We took elements we liked from our last home’s bathroom remodel and used it again, because we moved before we could really enjoy that room.
 Here are 5 Tips to creating your perfect master bath retreat!

-- Choose Easy to Clean Materials – My idea of a calming, elegant master bath is one that feels clean most of the time.
+Choose Easy to Clean Materials – My idea of a calming, elegant master bath is one that feels clean most of the time.
 The grey and white is so calming and clean-looking.
-Since we went with ceramic tile instead of marble, it is much easier to keep clean (than our previous home), in my opinion.
+Since we went with

 First, here are pictures from before.
 The house was built in 1985 and I think this pink tile is original!
 We weren’t huge fans of the fan, the sky lights, not having a separate room for the toilet or really any of the tile.
 But, the space was great for a master bath and it was a fun project!